 It is likely that Treleaven left Boots’ employment in 1912-13.
 In 1913 he designed part of Elliston & Cavell’s department store (later Debenham’s) on Magdalen Street in Oxford (Sherwood & Pevsner, The Buildings of Oxfordshire, 1974, 313).
 This ashlar-fronted building adopted a Gothic style, reminiscent of Boots’ in Edinburgh (1912) – quite different from the neo-baroque style which was popular for shops at this time.
 It had arched window heads, mullions and transoms, panelled pilasters and consoles, and medieval-style relief decoration.

 In 1914, when Boots’ ‘black and white’ Gloucester shop opened, the architects were reportedly Bromley & Watkins, not Treleaven.
-This seems to have been the first Boots’ shop of this type to be ascribed to an architect other than Treleaven; the project could have been initiated by Treleaven before he left the company, and then handed over to Bromley & Watkins for completion.
-It was one of the last ‘black and white’ stores to be built by Boots – only that in Evesham might have been completed later.
+Bromley had been identified in the local newspaper as the architect of Boots in Shrewsbury (1907), and so had some experience of this approach.
+Gloucester was one of the last ‘black and white’ stores to be built by Boots – only that in Evesham might have been completed later.
 Interestingly, there followed a short revival of the earlier terracotta-fronted store type, notably at Birmingham (Bull Street, 1915-16) and Southend (1915).
 It is as if Bromley was reasserting his authority following Treleaven’s departure.

 In 1919 F. W. C. Gregory became Boots’ in-house architect.
 Treleaven had become architect to Holsworth Rural District Council and was habitually using the initials MSA (Member of the Society of Architects) and FIA (Fellow of the Institute of Architects) after his name.
 He died in Windsor, where he had presumably retired, in 1934.